Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Pros:

-- Fastest protocol (Hydra) for raw speed benchmarks
+- Fastest protocol (Hydra) in raw speed tests

 - 45-day money-back guarantee